pedrocorreia/sublime-ink/README.md

 * 2 (75% / 25%) grid columns - `i7525 + tab`
 * 2 (80% / 20%) grid columns - `i8020 + tab`

-[^note-id]: Most grid snippets provide tab stops to complete the snippet.
+[1]: Most grid snippets provide tab stops to complete the snippet like, how to behave with smaller screens.

 ---